dikasetyaprayogi/mate-menu/README.md

-This is the libre version of MATE MENU from parabola gnu linux libre community
+This is the libre fork version of MATE MENU for use with gnu linux libre distribution

   * removed google search integration
   * only recommends libre apps